Employee lunch break: what are the rules?

 Outside

-If the employee is injured on the road between the workplace and the restaurant where he usually eats lunch, he will be considered to have been the victim of a commuting accident.
+If the employee is injured on the road between his place of work and the restaurant where he had lunch, he is considered to have been the victim of a commuting accident.

 Who can help me?